apajo/symfony-multi-tenancy-bundle/README.md

 ## Resolvers

-Resolvers are responsible for resolving the tenant based on the request.
+Resolvers are responsible for resolving current tenant.

-For more on (built-in) adapters see [Adapters directory](./src/Service/Resolver/README.md)
+For more on (built-in) resolvers see [Resolvers directory](./src/Service/Resolver/README.md)

 ## Database migrations

 ### Create migration (or diff)